ajstamm/shepherds-crook/Resume.md

 * posted to EBCoP blog and DOH News on events and workshops
 * helped recruit for dissertation support group
 * (future) presented at GIS day
+* chaired meetings and took notes/minutes

 ### Toastmasters

 * served as VP education, pathways ambassador (years?)
+* chaired club and business meetings
 * mentored ?? new members
 * co-facilitated workshops on evaluation, pathways, ???
-* assisted planning an impromptu workshop
+* assisted planning an extemporaneous speaking workshop
 * earned three certificates in leadership and public speaking
 * presented on Pathways at the district Leadership Institute (year?)
-* presnted on evaluation for Empire TM mentor program (future: table topics)
+* presented on evaluation for Empire TM mentor program (future: table topics)